-Mortality rates were based on the Pub-2010 Table weighted 70% Public Safety and 30% General Employees projected generationally using the Buck-Modified MP 2020 mortality improvement scale.
-This replaced the previous mortality table which was the Pub-2010 Table weighted 70% Public Safety and 30% General Employees projected generationally using the Buck-Modified MP-2019 mortality improvement scale.
+Mortality rates were based on the Pub-2010 Table weighted 70% Public Safety and 30% General Employees projected generationally using the Buck-Modified MP-2021 mortality improvement scale.

 The actuarial assumptions used in the valuation were based upon an annual review of actual experience compared to previous assumptions used and a perspective on future expectations.